-The third leg of the Via Francigena runs from Aulla to Avenza.
-It is a journey that rediscovers the via Francigena, through castles and fortresses in the hills of Lunigiana.
+The 24th leg of the Via Francigena in Italy runs from Aulla to Sarzana.
+It is a journey that rediscovers the ancient route, through castles and fortresses in the hills of Lunigiana.
 Medieval villages with long lasting traditions and fortresses rich in history, surrounded by nature.

 Start: Aulla, Abbey of S. Caprasio

 Accessibility: on foot or with mountain bike